Sternzeit Stories

 Our guests' reactions are actually exactly what we had hoped for.

 Based on its appearance, many people expect something sturdy, almost austere.
-That makes the moment all the more surprising when they realize how soft the material feels.
-This little "aha" moment happens time and time again.
+That makes the moment all the more special when they realize how soft the material feels.
+This little “aha” moment happens time and time again.

 And as soon as you sit down, you often find yourself saying, “Wow, this is really comfortable.”